aihtshamali/AMS/README.md

 (composer must be installed and path must be set)

-the in the same directory run npm install (nodejs and npm must be set and path must be set)
+(optional)->the in the same directory run npm install (nodejs and npm must be set and path must be set)

 create a copy of .env.example and paste it as .env (both should be in project root)